How & Why To Master Google™ Search Results

 The main offsite strategy involves getting links from various other web sites and blogs to point back to your web site.
 Remember what the search engines are looking for, it’s “relevant content” for the keyword being searched.

 When the search engines see links from other locations on the Internet pointing back to your site, especially if they’re coming from sites with related content, or sites that rank high in the search engine themselves, they assume that your content MUST be of high quality and relevant to the keyword being searched.
 Those links are interpreted by the search engines as similar to “recommendations”.
-The more links you have like that the better, and the higher you’ll rank in the search engine results.
+The more links you have like that the better, and the higher you’ll rank in the search engine results, but don't create masses of links at one time as Google will detect them to be "artificial" and penalize your website instead.

 You should also never purchase links from another site.
 It’s not that there is anything wrong with doing that, and it will definitely benefit you, but such paid links are usually very expensive and can end up costing you a fortune in you want a bunch of them.
-Why pay for something when, with a little time and effort, you can get the same or better results free of cost?
+Why pay for something when, with a little time and effort, you can get the same or better results either free of cost or for a reasonable cost?

 There are several ways to get these links pointing back to your web site.
 First, you can write short articles, about 500 words or so, and submit them free of charge to any number of Article Directories.
 These are sites that post huge numbers of articles from various people on a multitude of topics.
 These articles are available to any web site owner or news letter publisher who wants to use them for content on their site or in their newsletter, and as part of the agreement with the Article Directory, they have to leave your name and link to your web site intact at the bottom of the article.